Root of penis

-In human male anatomy, the radix (/ɹeɪ.dɪks/) or root of the penis is the internal and most proximal potrion of the human penis that lies in the perineum.
-Unlike the pendulous body or corpus of the penis which is suspended from the pubic symphysis, the root is attached to the pubic arch of the pelvis and is not visible externally.
+In human male anatomy, the radix (/ɹeɪ.dɪks/) or root of the penis is the internal and most proximal portion of the human penis that lies in the perineum.
+Unlike the pendulous body of the penis, which is suspended from the pubic symphysis, the root is attached to the pubic arch of the pelvis and is not visible externally.
 It is triradiate in form, consisting of three masses of erectile tissue; the two diverging crura, one on either side, and the median bulb of the penis or urethral bulb.
 Approximately one third to one half of the penis is embedded in the pelvis and can be felt through the scrotum and in the perineum.

-Anatomy

 Structure

 The root of the penis begins directly below the bulbourethral glands, or Cowper glands, and consists of three long masses of tissue; the bulb and the crura.
 The bulb of the penis is an enlarged mass of erectile tissue that is located in the midline of the root and is traversed by the male urethra.
 It continues as a long cylindrical body on the ventral aspect of the shaft called corpus spongiosum.
 The left and right crura are located laterally on the two sides of the bulb and are attached to the ischiopubic arch.
 They continue into the dorsal aspect of the shaft forming the two corpora cavernosa that are separated by the septum of the penis.
 During arousal, the root and the corpora cavernosa engorge with blood and become rigid (erection).
 Meanwhile, the corpus spongiosum remains pliable making the urethra a viable channel for semen during ejaculation.